 skip to main content

-Overview of PSHEE curriculum Upper 3 to Upper 5 can be found here
+An overview of PSHE Education curriculum for Upper 3 to Upper 5 can be found here

-The PSHE Association provide further information for parents about PSHE teaching at the following link:
+The PSHE Association provides further information for parents about PSHE teaching at the following link: here.

 PSHEE education works best through partnership between school and the family.
 You can support your daughter's PSHEE education by exploring the topics taught in lessons at home within your family's own values.